-PR2017 Effective date 1 July 2016 Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date (1) Performance hurdles based Performance Conditions % off Pool on the satisfactory achievement of performance conditions approved by the Compound EPS growth over performance period of: Board 0% to 5.00% Nil 5.01% to 7.50% 33.33% 7.51% to 10% 66.66% More than 10.01% 100% Performance between 5% to 10% will be as 3,621,810 shares. ssessed on a sliding scale basis up to a maximum of Exercise conditions and Vesting Date The Performance Rights Test Date will be 3 determine whether or not the Performance 30 June 2019 (Test Date) after which, the Board will Hurdles have been achieved.
-As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: (a) whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; (b) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and (c) the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each n eligible employee as to that determination.
-Exercise price Nil Expiry date 30 September 2019 A Performance Right lapses, to the extent it t has not been exercised, on the earlier to occur of: (a) where Performance Hurdles have not been satisfied as at the relevant Test Date; (b) if an eligible employee's employment with the Company or Related Body Corporate ceases before the Vesting Date; (c) the day the Board makes a determination that the Performance Rights lapses because of breach, fraud or dishonesty; and (d) 30 September 2019.
-5 Day volume weighted average Share price \$1.2945
+PR20 17 Effective date 1 July 2016 Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date(1) Performance hurdles based on Perfo rmance Conditions % off Pool the satisfactory achievement of performance conditions approved by the Board Compound EPS growth over performance period of: 0% to 5.00% Nil 5.01% to 7.50% 33.33% 7.51% to 10% 66.66% More than 10.01% 100% rmance between 5% to 1 kimum of 3,621,810 share 0% will be assessed on a sliding scale basis up to s.
+Exercise conditions and Vesting Date which Date will be 30 June 2019 (Test Date) after ne whether or not the Performance Hurdles have As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: (a) whether, and to what extent, the Performance Hurdles applicable as at the Test Date have been satisfied; (b) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and (c) the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each eligible employee as to that determination.
+Exercise price Nil Expiry date 30 Se eptember 2019 A Performance Right lapses, to the extent it has not been exercised, on the earlier to occur of: (a) where Performance Hu Test Date; rdles have not been satisfied as at the relevant (b) s employment with the Company or Related before the Vesting Date; (c) the day the Board makes a determination that the Performance lapses because of breach, fraud or dishonesty; and (d) 30 September 2019.
+5 Day volume weighted average Share price \$1.29 45